 The type of personal information we may collect and hold includes (but is not limited to):

-- how you heard about a Walker project.
+- Referral information: how you heard about Walker.

-This information may be obtained by way of telephone, Internet enquiries or forms filled out by such individuals, face to face meetings, interviews, and telephone conversations, either from the relevant individual or from a third party (providing that the third party has permission to disclose the information to us in this way).
+This information may be obtained by way of telephone, Internet enquiries or forms filled out by such individuals, face to face meetings, interviews, and telephone conversations, either from the relevant individual or from a third party (providing that the third party confirms that have permission to disclose the information to us in this way).

 We hold personal information in a combination of secure computer storage facilities (including online) and paper based files and other records.

-The purposes for which we collect, hold, use and disclose personal information are:
+The purposes for which we collect, hold, use, disclose and otherwise process personal information are: